kcskw/PayaServices/Authorization Gateway/README.md

 Certification Phase Milestones:
--Request Certification Script:  Request a certification script from the Integration department.
+- Request Certification Script:  Request a certification script from the Integration department.

--Complete the Certification Script:  Successfully complete each objective defined in the certification script.
+- Complete the Certification Script:  Successfully complete each objective defined in the certification script.

-You can reach our team by email at integration@eftsupport.com.
+_You can reach our team by email at integration@eftsupport.com._

 ## Phase 4:  Production